blanfried/Oso-Tech/content/english/subscriptionpolicy.md

 Some Examples Include:

-* Any page not chosen from the original "Pages Included"
+* Any page not chosen from the last two "Pages Included" (5 & 6)

-* FAQ
 * Additional Information
 * Mission
 * Vision